stackbuilders/pivotal_planning_poker/README.markdown

 ## Try it out!

 Pivotal Planning Poker is easy to use.
-[We have set up an instance that you can use for test purposes](http://poker.stackbuilders.com).
+[Try it out on our server](http://poker.stackbuilders.com), and install it on your own if you're so inspired.

 ## Author